Product Description

 Frequently Asked Questions

-A: The 127251-1 is a rubber tire and hub assembly designed as a replacement drive wheel for electric lift trucks and pallet jacks.
-It functions as a drive wheel (not a steer wheel) and mounts on the powered axle of electric equipment.
+A: The 127251-1 is a rubber tire and hub assembly designed as a direct replacement drive wheel for electric lift trucks and pallet jacks.
+It functions as a powered drive wheel (not a steer wheel) and mounts on the powered axle of electric material handling equipment.

 Q: What materials are used in the 127251-1 tire and hub?

 A: The 127251-1 combines a solid industrial-grade rubber tread bonded to a machined steel core.
-The steel core is integral to the tire assembly and provides structural rigidity necessary for drive wheel applications where torque and traction forces are applied.
+The integral steel core provides the structural rigidity needed for drive wheel applications where torque and traction forces are applied during equipment operation.

-Q: Which electric pallet jack and lift truck models use the 127251-1?
+Q: Which equipment makes and models are compatible with the 127251-1?

-A: The 127251-1 is compatible with a range of electric lift trucks and pallet jacks that use standard electric drive axles.
-This is an OEM replacement part across multiple equipment manufacturers.
-Measure your existing wheel bore diameter and mounting specifications to confirm compatibility before ordering.
+A: The 127251-1 is designed as a direct replacement for electric lift trucks and pallet jacks with standard electric drive axles.
+Verify compatibility by measuring your existing wheel bore diameter and mounting specifications before ordering, as the 127251-1 may fit multiple manufacturers' equipment.

-A: Solid industrial-grade rubber provides excellent traction, wear resistance, and load capacity for continuous drive wheel operation.
-Rubber compounds absorb shock better than lighter materials, reducing vibration in powered equipment.
-The solid construction is ideal for warehouse, indoor, and controlled-environment applications.
+A: Solid industrial-grade rubber offers excellent traction, wear resistance, and load-carrying capacity for continuous drive wheel operation.
+Rubber compounds provide better shock absorption than lighter materials, reducing vibration in powered equipment and making them ideal for warehouse and indoor environments.